A Definitive Guide to Business Registration Number in Hong Kong

 A business registration number is a unique number the IRD assigns to a business entity.
 It is printed on the registration certificate issued by the Business Registration Office.

-Every company in Hong Kong should display its business registration certificate at their registered office address.
+Every company in Hong Kong should display its business registration certificate at its registered office address.
 The company should display a printed copy if the certificate is in electronic format.

-If you cease the operations of your Hong Kong business, you must notify IRD to cancel your business registration certificate.
+If you cease operating your Hong Kong business, you must notify the IRD to cancel your business registration certificate.
 To do that, you can either:

 Not obtaining BRN or failing to cancel your registration certificate attracts imprisonment and heavy fines.

-Why is Business Registration Number Required in HK?
+Why Is a Business Registration Number Required in HK?

 You need to refer to your BRN when filing tax returns, company returns, opening bank accounts, or even filing forms/documents issued by various government authorities.